soxidus/Boardgame-Bot/database_structure.md

 This is the main database.
 Everything the bot is actually working with is stored here.

 ### 2.1 Table "games"
+This table is for boardgames and expansions.
+Base games get a unique hash generated upon being added.
+Expansions get the same hash as their base game.
-"games" has three fields: "title", "owner", and "playercount".
+"games" has five fields: "title", "owner", "playercount", "game_uuid" and "basegame_uuid".
 "title" refers to the game title, i.e. a string.
 "owner" refers to the owners of this game, identified by username (i.e. alias).
 More than one owner is possible if the game is owned by a household (see below).
 "playercount" is the maximum amount of players you can play this game with.
 "X" means infinite.
 This information is crucial for the poll options generator!
+"game_uuid" is a hash generated uniquely for this owner-title relationship.
+"basgame_uuid" is the hash of the basegame (i.e. title-owner) this expansion belongs to.

 ### 2.2 Table "households"
 "households" has only one field which is "user_ids".